On the Nomination PN43: Mike Pompeo, of Kansas, to be Director of the Central Intelligence Agency

 Iran deal.
 Pompeo is a sharp critic of the Iran nuclear deal, voting along with every House Republican against ratifying the agreement sought by President Obama and most other world powers.
 He also introduced H.R.
 5940, the No Ransom Payments Act, which would prevent any further federal government payments to Iran unless and until Iran returns the so-called ransom money they received from the Obama Administration and pays American victims of Iranian terrorism.
 Obama and the Democratsdispute the idea that it was a ransom at all, calling the payment a misnomer and reiterating that it was the first installment in the settlement of a decades-old arms deal.
 The bill attracted nine cosponsors, all Republicans, but has not received a vote in the House Foreign Affairs Committee.

-Sen. Charles “Chuck” Schumer (D), the Minority Leader, voted Yea against his party.
+Sen. Charles “Chuck” Schumer (D), the Senate Minority Leader, voted Yea against his party.

 Somtimes a party leader will vote on the winning side, even if it is against his or her position, to have the right to call for a new vote under a motion to reconsider.
 For more, see this explanation from The Washington Post.